-MANAGEMENT'S RESPONSIBILITY FOR FINANCIAL REPORTING
+MANAGEMENT'S RESPONSIBILITY FOR FINANCIAL STATEMENTS

-British Columbia Investment Management Corporation (BCI) manages Pooled Investment Portfolios on behalf of governing fiduciaries such as pension fund trustees and other public sector clients.
-This report contains the financial statements for the following Pooled Investment Portfolios for the year ended December 31, 2018:
+British Columbia Investment Management Corporation ("BCI") manages Pooled Investment Portfolios on behalf of governing fiduciaries such as pension fund trustees and other public sector clients.
+QuadReal Property Group Limited Partnership and affiliates ("QuadReal") manage the Mortgage and Real Estate programs pursuant to asset management agreements as agreed to between BCI and QuadReal.
+This report contains the financial statements for the following Pooled Investment Portfolios for the year ended December 31, 2019:

-Fixed Term Mortgage Fund Construction Mortgage Fund
+- Fixed Term Mortgage Fund - Construction Mortgage Fund

-The financial statements of the Pooled Investment Portfolios have been prepared by management of BCI and approved by the Chief Investment Officer/Chief Executive Officer.
+The financial statements of these Pooled Investment Portfolios have been prepared by QuadReal and approved by the BCI Chief Investment Officer/Chief Executive Officer.
 All of the financial statements have been prepared in accordance with International Financial Reporting Standards.
 The significant accounting policies used in the preparation of these statements are disclosed in note 3 to the financial statements.
 The statements include certain amounts that are based on management's judgement and best estimates.

 BCI's Board has established an Audit Committee.
-The Committee's mandate includes making recommendations on the appointment of the external auditor for the Pooled Investment Portfolios, reviewing the external audit plan; reviewing BCI's Service Organization Controls Report for the Investment System of British Columbia Investment Management Corporation, and reviewing the annual audited financial statements of the Pooled Investment Portfolios.
-The Committee reviews the recommendations of the internal and external auditors with respect to internal controls and the responses of management to those recommendations, and also meets with management and the internal and external auditors to review annual audit plans.
+The BCI Committee's mandate includes oversight of the financial statements of the Pooled Investment Portfolio's managed by QuadReal through a governance framework established with QuadReal's Board and Audit Committee.
+Through this governance framework, the BCI Committee mandate is executed through oversight from QuadReal's Audit Committee and includes making recommendations on the appointment of the external auditor for the Pooled Investment Portfolios, reviewing the external audit plan; reviewing BCI's Service Organization Controls Report for the Investment System of British Columbia Investment Management Corporation, including QuadReal related controls, and reviewing the annual audited financial statements of the Pooled Investment Portfolios.
+The BCI Committee and QuadReal Committee reviews the recommendations of the internal and external auditors with respect to internal controls and the responses of management to those recommendations, and also meets with management and the internal and external auditors to review annual audit plans.

-BCI maintains systems of internal control and supporting processes to provide reasonable assurance that assets are safeguarded; that transactions are appropriately authorized and recorded; and that there are no material misstatements in the financial statements.
-BCI's internal control framework includes: a strong corporate governance structure; a code of conduct that includes conflict of interest guidelines; an organizational structure that provides for appropriate segregation of duties and accountability for performance; an enterprise-wide risk management framework that identifies, monitors and reports on key risks; and Board-approved Pooled Investment Portfolio Policies and client-approved investment mandates.
-BCI's system of internal control is supported by external auditors who review and evaluate internal controls and report directly to the Audit Committee.
+BCI and QuadReal maintain a system of internal control and supporting processes to provide reasonable assurance that assets are safeguarded; that transactions are appropriately authorized and recorded; and that there are no material misstatements in the financial statements.
+BCI's and QuadReal's internal control framework includes: a strong corporate governance structure; a code of conduct that includes conflict of interest guidelines; an organizational structure that provides for appropriate segregation of duties and accountability for performance; an enterprise-wide risk management framework that identifies, monitors and reports on key risks; and adherence to BCI Board-approved Pooled Investment Portfolio Policies and client-approved investment mandates.
+BCI's and QuadReal's system of internal control is supported by external auditors who review and evaluate internal controls and report directly to the BCI and QuadReal Audit Committees.

-BCI's external auditors, KPMG LLP, have full and unrestricted access to the Audit Committee and BCI management.
-KPMG LLP discusses with management and the Committee the results of their audit of the Pooled Investment Portfolios' financial statements and related findings with respect to such audits.
+BCI's and QuadReal's external auditors, KPMG LLP, have full and unrestricted access to the BCI and QuadReal Audit Committees and BCI and QuadReal management.
+KPMG LLP discusses with management and the Committees the results of their audit of the Pooled Investment Portfolios' financial statements and related findings with respect to such audits.
 Each of the Pooled Investment Portfolio financial statements is audited by KPMG LLP in accordance with Canadian generally accepted auditing standards.
 KPMG LLP has performed such tests and other procedures as they considered necessary to express an opinion on the Pooled Investment Portfolio financial statements.